Interfacing MAX30100 Pulse Oximeter with Arduino

 What is the MAX30100 sensor?

-MAX30100 sensor is a device that is used to monitor the heart rate and it is also used as a pulse oximeter.
 The Pulse oximeter consists of Light-emitting diodes and an IR sensor.
 And signal processing unit to improve the quality of the output signal.
-It works on the input voltage of 1.8V to 3.3V.

-Whenever we breathe in oxygen, the oxygen enters our lungs and passed into our blood.
-The blood carries oxygen to various organs of our body.
-Blood carries oxygen to our body, by means of hemoglobin.
+Blood carries oxygen to our body, using hemoglobin.
 During a pulse oximetry reading, a small clam-like device is attached to our finger, earlobe, or toe.

 A small beam of light is passed through the finger.
 This light passes the finger and is used to measure the content of oxygenated or deoxygenated blood.